salexyun/pathfinding-visualizer/README.md

 - E.g., the agent is in one state; it has a set of deterministic actions it can carry out and wants to get to a goal state.

 ## Purpose
-The aim of this proejct is to review pathfinding algorithms and implement them in Python.
+The aim of this project is to review pathfinding algorithms and implement them in Python.

 ### Notes
 - Evaluating performance